liewchooichin/SE8-Group5-API/README_Action.md

 The **ls -a $GITHUB_WORKSPACE** is not needed for the action.
 It is for myself to see the files in the directory.

+GITHUB_WORKSPACE is a built-in environment variable in GitHub Actions.
+It represents the root directory where your workflow runs.
+Essentially, it's the top-level folder for your entire repository within the GitHub Actions runner environment.

 The line `context` and `file` will let the build action to get files from the correct directory.

 ```